aws-samples/aws-eda-slurm-cluster/source/resources/playbooks/roles/ParallelClusterCreateUsersGroupsJsonDeconfigure/README.md

 Deconfigure the server that is periodically updating the users_groups.json file.
 Just removes the crontab entry on the server.

+* Copies ansible playbooks to /tmp because the cluster's mount is removed by the playbook.
+* Remove crontab that refreshes /opt/slurm/{{ClusterName}}/config/users_groups.json.
+* Remove /opt/slurm/{{ClusterName}} from /etc/fstab and unmount it.

 Requirements
 ------------